Philipp Hoffmann (footballer)

 Philipp Hoffmann (born 19 June 1992) is a German professional footballer who plays as a midfielder for FC 08 Homburg.

 Career

-Hoffmann came through 1.
+Born in Blaubach, Hoffmann came through 1.
 FC Saarbrücken's youth system, and made his debut for the club in a 4–2 3.
 Liga defeat to Arminia Bielefeld in March 2012, as a substitute for Moustapha Salifou.
 He made no appearances during the 2012–13 season, but became a first-team regular the following year, his performances being one of the few positives in a poor season which saw Saarbrücken relegated to the Regionalliga West.

-Hoffmann would stay in the 3.
-Liga, though, signing for SC Preußen Münster at the end of the season.
+Hoffmann stayed in the 3.
+Liga, however, signing for SC Preußen Münster at the end of the season.
+He had a total of 161 appearances for Preußen Münster, scoring 15 goals and with 21 assists.
 He was signed to FC 08 Homburg on August 14, 2020.

+In May 2024, FC 08 Homburg announced that Hoffmann would be leaving the club when his contract expires at the end of the summer to avoid risk of further injury.